 - Consistent and frequent queries and confusion from managers and employees

 - Processes still sitting outside your HCM platform, meaning you regularly have to switch back and forth between systems

 - Lack of HR and payroll software integration, causing errors and delays

 - Difficulty accessing important data, policies and information

 The right HRMS software should streamline your work.
 Ciphr’s platform, for example, is easy to use.
-From onboarding new employees, delegating responsibilities and automatic notifications through to digital background checks, payroll integration and reporting, our HR software solutions can help streamline work.
+From onboarding new employees and using offboarding software to say goodbye to leavers, delegating responsibilities and automatic notifications through to digital background checks, payroll integration and reporting, our HR software solutions can help streamline work.